-Articles are accepted via email at email@example.com by the posted deadlines.
+Articles are accepted online at robsonpublishing.com/editorial (preferred) or via email at [email protected] by the posted deadlines.
 Photos may also by submitted via email.
 Please call 480-895-4216 if you have questions or concerns submitting your articles.

 - Events that missed the print deadline and will occur before the next print edition is available.

 - Updates to printed articles, such as correcting errors or new information.

 - All materials will be reviewed by the editorial staff for suitability.
 All others will be considered for the next available print editon.

 - Approved articles will appear on the page of this website on the next available business day after submission.

 NEVER produce prints from digital images to mail in, always email the photos (find a friend or neighbor to email it).